alphagov/govuk-design-system/src/patterns/interruption-pages/index.md

 Use Interruption pages to warn the user before they:

 - do something unusual that’s probably a mistake
-- do something that cannot be undone (asking the user “Are you sure?”)
+- do something that cannot be undone (so you can ask the user “Are you sure?”)
 - give an answer that conflicts with existing information

 You can also use Interruption pages: